Using the Feedback Tool

 - Revisions are different in duration and complexity.

-- For efficiency.
+- To maintain efficiency.
 Here is something that you might not consider ahead of time, but your designer surely will: a landing page for RM2,000 (for example) may seem like a fair price for both parties, but if that page takes 1,000 drafts, then it might not be such a profitable use of your designer’s time, after all.
 To avoid this circumstance, it's important to make sure you have the right type of information collected for the designer prior to starting the project.

 Myth #1: I can use revision phase to change however I want to.